nodejs/node/doc/guides/writing_tests.md

 A test must be a node script that exercises a specific functionality provided by node and checks that it behaves as expected.
-It should return 0 on success, otherwise it will fail.
+It should return 0 on success, otherwise, it will fail.
 A test will fail if:

 - It exits by calling `process.exit(code)` where `code != 0`
 - It exits due to an uncaught exception.